“To succeed in life, you need three things: a wishbone, a backbone, and a funny bone.”

 Clinical Interests

-Adolescent/ young adult issues (i.e. navigating academics, peer relationships, bullying, self-esteem, and romantic relationships), anxiety, depression, perinatal mood and anxiety disorders, infertility, adoption, reproductive loss, couples counseling, family counseling, divorce, OCD, personal growth, and communication issues.
+Adolescent/ young adult issues (i.e. navigating academics, peer relationships, bullying, self-esteem, and romantic relationships), anxiety, depression, perinatal mood and anxiety disorders, infertility, adoption, reproductive loss, couples counseling, family counseling, divorce, co-parenting support, personal growth, and communication issues.

 Professional Background

-At FTCB, I work with individuals and families at various transition points in their lives.
+At FTCB, I provide therapy to individuals, couples, and families at various transition points in their lives.
 Whether a transition is chosen and actively pursued or thrown at you when you least expect it, these points in life are often quite overwhelming.
 They often come with anxiety, many decisions, and self-doubt.
-I know the enormous impact that social support can have in these moments, and I strive to work with my clients to support them through whatever they are going through.
+I know the enormous impact that social support, guidance, and resources can have in these moments, and I strive to work with my clients to support them through whatever they are going through.

 My Therapy Style